PatrickAlphaC/send_blob/README.md

 # About

+A minimal repo to show how to make a blob transaction.

 ## What are blobs?

 BLObs or "Binary Large Objects" are a way to store large amounts of data on the blockchain.
 In this repo, we show how to send a blob.
 Keep in mind, that all blobs *must* be at least 4,096 words in length, with each word being 32 bytes long.
 Aka, at least 131,072 bytes.